MFaceTech/AnimateAnyone-SVD/README.md

 ## Overview
 In this project, we provide another easier implement scheme (SVD_PoseGuider) for character animation, such as human dance generation.
 Different from AnimateAnyone, we adopt SVD (Stable Video Diffusion) as our base model, and inject the pose information to the unet through a temporal-controlnet.
 The whole training strategy is simplified from two-stages to one-stage.

-It's worth noting that this project is a preliminary version, we will continue to develop it and welcome feedbacks and ideas from the community as well.
+It's worth noting that this project is a preliminary version, we will continue to develop it and welcome feedbacks and ideas from the community.

 ## 🔥 Update
 - **[2024.2.5]** The pretrained weights are released.